 View Current

-Graduation Rule
+Conferral and Graduation Rule

 This is the current version of this document.
 To view historic versions, click the link in the document's navigation bar.

-Section 1 - Overview & Scope
+Section 1 - Purpose and scope

-1. Part A Sets out principles
+1. Part A sets out principles in relation to conferral of awards and graduation

-2. Part B sets out key roles, responsibilities and delegations
+2. Part B sets out key roles, responsibilities and delegations.

 Part A - Principles